Nikunz/Nikunz/README.md

 - 💬 Ask me about anything, Except Physics :sweat_smile:

-- 👨‍💻 Dev tip: Developing is more about managing than developing :tada:
+- 👨‍💻 Dev tip: Dev-Ops is more about managing than developing :tada:

 - An avid Pokemon gamer so, if you are a Pokemon fanatic like me hit me up in my union circle 🐁